Oichkatzelesfrettschen/CompactStar/README.md

 - custom block sizes
 - clean separation between the physics model and GSL/Sundials interfaces
 - modular drivers that specify dependencies via `StateTag`

+# Numerical Considerations

+- Evolution uses adaptive explicit Runge–Kutta (RKF45 via GSL)
+- State blocks are packed contiguously for solver compatibility
+- Stiff processes should be modeled carefully (implicit solvers may be added later)
+- Conservation laws are enforced at the driver level, not globally

 ---